melliott7264/conflict-resolution/README.md

 This line was added locally.

-This line was added in the new_merge_changes branch
+This line was in the new_merge_changes branch